vncsmyrnk/nix-docker-build-study/README.md

 1. Build the Docker image using Nix
 2. Build the Docker image using traditional Docker
 3. List both images for comparison

+## Conclusions

+1. **Nix produces truly "distroless" images**: Unlike the traditional Docker build that starts with a base image (including package managers, shells, and utilities), the Nix build creates a minimal image containing only the Nginx binary and its exact runtime dependencies.
+This significantly reduces attack surface and image size.
+2. **Fine-grained dependency control**: The Nix flake explicitly declares every component - from the Nginx package to configuration files and directory structure.
+Traditional Dockerfiles inherit whatever is in the base image, while Nix builds everything from a known, reproducible state.
+3. **Guaranteed reproducibility**: With `flake.lock` pinning exact versions and hashes, the Nix build produces bit-for-bit identical images across different machines and time periods.
+Docker builds can vary due to base image updates or build environment differences.